When Fathers and Daughters Struggle to Speak The Same Language: Advice From a Family Therapist in Birmingham, AL

 As a Marriage and Family Therapist, I have the honor and burden to look at myself in the mirror and discover more and more how I impact my relationships in good and bad ways.
+In family therapy, this self-awareness is crucial for helping clients understand and improve their own family dynamics.

 Recently, I was watching the movie “Coda” on AppleTV.
 It is a movie about a deaf family (mother, father, son) and one hearing daughter.
 The daughter, Ruby, discovers in an HS choir class that she can sing!
 Unfortunately, her parents cannot enjoy her voice, because they hear silence.
 There is a gap in their understanding of each other because they don't speak the same language- music, and deafness.